Work(place) Evolution

 Introduction

-Between Spring 2023 and Winter 2024, as part of a broader initiative called Work(place) Evolution: Doing Hybrid Well, the Faculty of Medicine is introducing a shared workspace model at select worksites.
-The aim is to use our existing – and limited – FoM space more effectively to address space pressures and better support individuals and teams to connect, collaborate, and do their best work in a hybrid environment.
+In Spring 2023, the Faculty of Medicine began implementing a shared workspace model at select worksites as part of a broader initiative called Work(place) Evolution: Doing Hybrid Well.
+The aim is to use our existing and limited space more effectively to address space pressures and better support individuals and teams to connect, collaborate, and do their best work in a hybrid environment.

 What’s Changing?